Lease Accounting Agent

 Generate disclosure notes under IFRS 16.51-60 / ASC 842-20-50 What disclosure notes are required including ROU asset and lease liability balances, future cash outflows, lease term, IBR, variable lease payments, sale-and-leaseback gains/losses?
 AI Agent Auditor

-LLM-supported drafting of disclosure notes per IFRS 16.51-60 + ASC 842-20-50: (a) quantitative disclosure - depreciation expense for ROU assets by class, interest expense on lease liabilities, expense for short-term plus low-value plus variable lease payments not in liability, gains/losses on sale-and-leaseback, sublease income, total cash outflow for leases, additions to ROU assets, ROU asset and lease liability balances by class; (b) qualitative disclosure - nature of lessee's leasing activities, future cash outflows not reflected in lease liability (extension options not reasonably certain, residual value guarantees not in liability, leases not yet commenced, restrictions or covenants imposed); (c) significant judgements - reasonably certain assessment for renewal options, IBR derivation methodology, variable payment classification rationale.
-ESMA enforcement priority every year since IFRS 16 effective 2019 focused on disclosure quality; LLM drafts based on portfolio-level data; accountant reviews and refines wording; never auto-files
+LLM-supported drafting of disclosure notes per IFRS 16.51-60 and ASC 842-20-50 covers three areas.
+The quantitative disclosure includes ROU asset depreciation by class, interest expense on lease liabilities, the expense for short-term, low-value and variable lease payments not in the liability, gains and losses on sale-and-leaseback, sublease income, total cash outflow for leases, additions to ROU assets, and ROU asset and lease liability balances by class.
+The qualitative disclosure covers the nature of the lessee's leasing activities and future cash outflows not reflected in the lease liability (extension options not reasonably certain, residual value guarantees not in the liability, leases not yet commenced and any restrictions or covenants imposed).
+The significant judgements cover the reasonably certain assessment for renewal options, the IBR derivation methodology and the variable payment classification rationale.
+Disclosure quality has been an ESMA enforcement priority every year since IFRS 16 took effect in 2019.
+The LLM drafts from portfolio-level data, the accountant reviews and refines the wording, and it never auto-files.

 Decision Record